 Jesus sang notes that people had never heard.
 The Jews of the first century were so use to singing flat they didn't appreciate Jesus' heavenly harmonies.
 That's why they became so jealous.
 At first, they tried to censure His music.
 But when He kept singing, they tried to silence Him forever.
 They crucified Him...

 On a dark hill called Calvary the music died.
 But three days Jesus was back on tour.
-The Father resurrected the Singer, and rereleased the music, and Jesus is still singing through the voice of His disciples.
+The Father resurrected the Singer, and re-released the music, and Jesus is still singing through the voice of His followers.

 Actually, if we probed deeper we'd find that the Jews didn't lose the tune, they never really had it in the first place.
-They never actually possessed the love of God.
+They never possessed the ability to love.

 This was not only true of the Jews, but of all people.
 The human heart is naturally selfish.
 Love is what we lack.
 Our tendency is greed and self-centeredness.

-If you don't believe me, spend a Friday night at the local Chuck e Cheese.
-Watch how loving the kids are...
+If you don't believe me, spend an evening at a Chuck E Cheese.
+Ever been to one of these madhouses?
+Watch how loving the kids are to each other, or not!
 There's a reason they hire an off-duty police officer.

 This is why if singing the song is living in love - then without Christ, none of us can carry a tune...
 I'm not the only one who can't sing!
-None one of us can!
+None one of us can sing!